Dinner, When It Finally Slows the Day Down

 This Valentine’s Day, give the gift of Livin

 This Valentine’s Day, we’re thinking about dinner not as another task to conquer, but as a moment worth protecting.
-Whether you’re cooking for yourself, your family, or someone you love, here are a few simple ways to make weeknight dinners easier, no chef required so the table can feel a little calmer, a little warmer, and a lot more intentional.
+Whether you’re cooking for yourself, your family, or someone you love.

-Not the whole meal, just one anchor.
+Batch one ingredient for the week - Not the whole meal, just one anchor.

 The idea of “meal prep” can feel overwhelming, like you need to spend an entire Sunday cooking for a week that hasn’t even started yet.
 But easing dinner doesn’t require that level of commitment.
 Instead, think in anchors.